There's nothing like getting rewarded every time you swipe.

 Chase Freedom® has no annual fee but there is a 3 percent foreign transaction fee and a 5 percent balance transfer fee.

-Chase Freedom Unlimited® also has a $150 cash sign-up bonus and 0 percent purchase and balance transfer APR offers (then, 17.24 - 25.99% Variable).
+Chase Freedom Unlimited® also has introductory 0 percent purchase and balance transfer APR offers (then, 17.24% - 25.99% Variable).
 The big difference here is that Chase Freedom Unlimited® is a flat-rate cash-back card.
-You earn unlimited 1.5 percent cash back on every purchase, every day and there's no annual fee that will cut into your earnings.
+New cardholders earn 3% cash back on purchases up to $20,000 spent in the first year and then an ongoing and unlimited 1.5% cash back on every purchase, every day and there's no annual fee that will cut into your earnings.
 Other benefits include zero fraud liability, price and purchase protection and rental car insurance.

-Redeem your Chase Freedom Unlimited® rewards for cash back or Ultimate Rewards points (worth 1 cent each for cash back and travel), which you can combine with points earned through Chase Freedom® card's 5 percent cash-back rewards opportunities.
-Or, transfer your points to your Chase Sapphire Preferred® card and get more value for your points when you redeem them through Chase®'s travel portal.
+Redeem your Chase Freedom Unlimited® rewards for cash back or combine your points with those earned through Chase Freedom® card's 5 percent cash-back rewards opportunities.
+Or, transfer your points to your Chase Sapphire Preferred® card and get more value for your points when you redeem them through Chase's travel portal.
 You won't find this flexibility with most cash-back cards, but it's a smart strategy to amass rewards -- and cash in on their value -- more quickly.

 With Blue Cash Preferred® Card from American Express, there aren't rotating rewards categories, but it does have a tiered rewards structure.
 You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 3 percent cash back at U.S. gas stations and 1 percent cash back on all other purchases.
 Though the Blue Cash Preferred® Card from American Express card works if you prefer more straightforward rewards, it has drawbacks.
 There's a $95 annual fee, a 2.7 percent foreign transaction fee and 3 percent balance transfer fee (with a $5 minimum).
 The annual fee alone can eat into your rewards if you don't spend at least $105 a month on groceries, so this card is best for everyday spending if you pay off your balance in full every month.
 Terms apply.
 See Rates and Fees